 Spot yellow archangel and bluebells in the woodlands, and self-heal and sheep's sorrel in the grasslands.
 Birds of prey such as hobby, buzzard and the occasional red kite may be seen, as well as woodland birds such as woodpeckers, tree creepers, nuthatch, starling and tits.
 Over half of the UK's 16 bat species have been recorded here, and the rough grassland is home to voles, shrews, wood mice, weasels and stoats.
 Badgers make their homes in the woods along with over 350 types of beetles which thrive on the dead wood.
 Watch out for the wasp beetle that mimics a wasp in order to avoid being preyed upon.

-Go through the kissing gate and follow the woodland path, which bears round to the left.
+Go through the kissing gate at the end of the wall and follow the woodland path, which bears round to the left.

 Come out of the wood into the Fisherman's car park.
-The oldest tree in the park, The Old Man of Calke, is a short way beyond the car park through the wooden gate.
+To see the oldest tree in the park, The Old Man of Calke, walk a short way beyond the car park through a wooden kissing gate on the left.
+The tree stands 50 metres on the left and is protected by railings.
+Return to the car park.

-Calke's oldest tree, an oak known as the Old Man of Calke, is over 1,000 years old.
 Veteran trees sometimes have hollow trunks which can be seen when the main truck has broken and/or opened.
 Trees become hollow through a natural process of decay, not because they're dying, but to increase their stability.
 Also, notice the piles of dead wood around the estate that provide an important habitat for insects.
 The area around the trees is grazed and this benefits wildlife including many grassland flowers and fungi.
 The ancient trees support a huge diversity of insects and rare fungi such as the oak polypore.
-This is an island habitat for species that have survived since the last Ice Age.

-Follow the stepped path down from the car park to Bettys Pond and go between the two ponds, then ascend the steps over the stile.
-A number of Calkes ancient trees (some over 400 years old) can be seen around Bettys Pond.
+Follow the narrow stoned then stepped path down from the car park to Betty's Pond.
+Bear left and go between the two ponds.
+Next ascend the steps after a gate.
+A number of Calke's ancient trees (some over 800 years old) can be seen on the left.